Regular users are restricted with many activities to prevent accidental events or unauthorized access to system files.

 Today, you are about to learn how to create users, add them to the sudo group, and remove them in the future.

-The adduser command creates a new user with the user home directory and setup other important things.
+command creates a new user with the user home directory and sets other important things.

 Replace the “test” username with yours while working.
 Once the above command is executed, it will ask for the user account password, name, and a few other details, as shown below.